Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: Introduction

-(For our purposes we extend these definitions in~\cref{eq:kappaomegadef} using eigenvalues, rather than singular values, to nonsymmetric matrices with real positive eigenvalues.)
+For our purposes we extend these definitions in~\cref{eq:kappaomegadef} using eigenvalues, rather than singular values, to nonsymmetric matrices with real positive eigenvalues allowing for simplified models for minimizing $\kappa$.
 Indeed, $\kappa$ and $\omega$ can be considered as \emph{worst-case} and \emph{average-case} condition numbers, respectively.
-One of the advantages of $\omega$ over $\kappa$ is that finding explicit formulae for optimal preconditioners by minimizing $\omega$ with special structure is often possible due to the analyticity and simplicity of differentiation of trace and determinant.
+In fact, it is known that the ratio of the arithmetic to geometric mean is approximately the \textdef{coefficient of variation, \CVp}; namely, the ratio between the standard deviation and the mean of a distribution; when this quantity is close to zero.\footnote{The Young--Trent formula~\cite{d687d7d6-f7f0-360e-8186-5a92edcffeb7} establishes $GM/AM \approx 1 -\frac 12\CVp^2$.
+Moreover, Taylor's approximation of $1/(1+x)$ around zero yields $AM/GM \approx 1 + \frac 12\CVp^2$.} And, one of the big advantages of $\omega$ over $\kappa$ is that finding explicit formulae for optimal preconditioners by minimizing $\omega$ with special structure is often possible due to the analyticity and simplicity of differentiation of trace and determinant.